Unconfident Vs. Confident Body Language

 Speaking in a lower pitch makes you seem more reliable and stronger.
 By lowering the pitch of your voice, you not only make it easier for others to hear your words, but you also increase your authority.

-Stay engaged with the person you're talking to if you want to show you're confident within the conversation.
+Stay engaged with the person you're talking to when you want to show you're confident in conversation.
 Nod when they say something you agree with as well as when you understand what they're saying.
 Mirror their expressions, too, to show that you're staying with their story and interested in what they have to say.

 Certain power positions can increase your testosterone, according to research from Harvard and Columbia Business Schools.
 By upping your testosterone level, you feel more powerful and self-confident.
 These positions also decrease your cortisol, helping you avoid nervousness.